noNameJjY/TranslationWebsite/README.md

 # Immigration Services Website

 ## Overview
-This project is a website designed to provide information and services related to immigration, specifically focusing on green card and citizenship interview resources.
-The website is presented in Chinese and features a simple and calming theme.
+This project is a website designed to provide information and services related to interpretation in the immigratation setting.
+The website is presented in Chinese.

 ## Features
 - **绿卡/入籍面谈资讯**: Clickable tiles that reveal articles with metadata.